QuantEcon/book-networks-public/code_book/ch_mcs.md

 ### Convergence of the empirical distribution to $\psi^*$

-We begin by creating a Markov Chain object, taking $P_B$ as the transition matrix.
+We begin by creating a `MarkovChain` object, taking $P_B$ as the transition matrix.

 ```{code-cell}
 mc = qe.MarkovChain(P_B)
 ```

-Next we use the quantecon package to calculate the true stationary distribution.
+Next we use the `quantecon` package to calculate the true stationary distribution.

 ```{code-cell}
 stationary = mc.stationary_distributions[0]
 n = len(mc.P)
 ```

-Now we define a function simulate the Markov chain.
+Now we define a function to simulate the Markov chain.

 ```{code-cell}
 def simulate_distribution(mc, T=100):